Death Record, Part 2

 Masculinus/Femininus (Male/Female)

 This is self explanatory.
-This information can be used to help you identify
+This information can be used to

-the sex of the name, which may be useful to someone not familiar with Latin (or
+help you identify the sex of the name, which may be useful to someone not

-Polish/Ukrainian) first names.
-Also, it can be useful if
+familiar with Latin (or Polish/Ukrainian) first names.
+Also, it can be

-researchers taking notes too fast or sloppily: in Latin, Franciscus and
+by researchers taking notes too fast or sloppily: in Latin, Franciscus and

 Francisca, which in Polish are Franciszek and Franciszka and in Ukrainian